-Wilhelm sat back from his desk and exhaled.
+Wilhelm leaned back from his desk and exhaled.
 He had done it.

 Well, he thought, as long as everyone remembers to wind the mechanism.